Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 Domain name vary in prices, based upon the domain extension you go for.
 Domains are registered with a domain registrar.
 SSL too are subscribed to from a domain registrar.

-Both Content Management Systems are Open Source softwares.
-They are licensed under GPLv2.
+Both Content Management Systems are Open Source softwares, licensed under GPLv2.
 So, they are free to be used.
 However, to get your Joomla or WordPress website live, you need to subscribe to a hosting plan and register a domain name.
-The total cost of these, is totally dependent on the hosting company and the Top Level Domain that you choose.
+The total cost of these, is totally dependent on the hosting company, the Top Level Domain that you choose, and the subscription validity.

-In order to use any CMS to create a website, one would have to, first of all, install it on the preferred server (local or live).
+In order to use any CMS to create a website, one would have to, first of all, install it on the preferred server (locally or live).

-Above these, the installation steps of these two CMSes differ in time, and in details required.
+The installation steps or processes of these two CMSes differ in time, and in configuration details that are needed.

 Web hosting companies come with 1-click install, which lets you quickly install any Content Management System in just a few clicks.

-Everyone is not a web developer, technically savvy, web designer, etc., so, the installation processes of Content Management Systems should be completely easy for the sake of those who are not web designers/development experts.
+Everyone is not a web developer, technically savvy, web designer, etc., so, the installation processes of Content Management Systems should be completely easy for the sake of those who are not web designers, technically savvy, or experts, but should be beginner-friendly to install.

-Below, we will show you the ease of installation of WordPress, as well as Joomla.
+Below, we will show you the ease-of-installation of WordPress, as well as that of Joomla 4.

-WordPress comes with less, or minimal configurations during its installation.
-It comes with the very basic configurations you need to have a WordPress website running in just 5 minutes.
+WordPress comes with less, or minimal configuration options during its installation.
+It comes with the very basic configuration options that you need to have a WordPress website running in just 5 minutes.

 During the installation of WordPress, you’ll be asked to enter your Email address, admin password, site title, and other details.
 Upon installation of WordPress, the rest of the configurations can be completed in the WordPress dashboard (wp-admin).

 Not everyone is a programmer, web designer, web developer, etc..
-A person who is not a programmer, web developer, etc., can easily install WordPress, because it requires minimal, or basic configuration details.
+A user who is not a programmer, web developer, etc., can easily install WordPress, because it requires minimal, or basic configuration details.

 When it comes to its installation time, WordPress is famous because of its 5 minute install.
 This lets you install WordPress in 5 minutes or less.